Shane Victorino: Early life

 Victorino was born on November 30, 1980, in Wailuku, Hawaii.
-He is the youngest son born to Mike, Sr. and Joycelyn Victorino in Hawaii.
+He is the youngest son born to Mike, Sr. and Joycelyn Victorino.
 When Victorino was very young he was diagnosed with attention deficit hyperactivity disorder.

 Victorino played baseball, soccer, basketball and football in his youth and ran track.
 As a senior at St. Anthony High School in Wailuku, he won state championships in the 100, 200 and 400 meters.
 His 100-meter time set a state record.
 On the football field, he was a placekicker and slotback for head coach Charlie Ane.

 Victorino signed a letter of intent to play college baseball for the Hawaii Rainbow Warriors prior to the 1999 MLB draft.
 After he was selected by the Los Angeles Dodgers in the sixth round, June Jones also offered Victorino a scholarship to play for the Hawaii Rainbow Warriors football team.
 He signed instead with Dodgers on June 8, 1999.